Edu095/OdooConnect-Android/README.md

 ```

 ### Search / Read
-In this case returns a name list from model res.partner where contacts are Customer but not Company.
+In this case returns a name/phone list from model res.partner where contacts are Customer but not Company.
 In case there was any field related to another model we could also obtain such data.
 ```
 try {